tsloughter/rebar3.org/content/en/docs/basic_usage.md

 There are two main ways to organize code with rebar3 projects: either as a single application, or as an umbrella project.

 Single application projects contain a lone top-level application at the root of the directory, with its Erlang source modules directly inside a `src/` directory.
-This format is applicable to libraries to be published on github or in hex with the objective of making them shareable to the world, but can also be used with [Releases](/docs/deployment/releases), which allow to ship an Erlang runtime system that boots the application directly.
+This format is applicable to libraries to be published on GitHub or in hex with the objective of making them shareable to the world, but can also be used with [Releases](/docs/deployment/releases), which allow to ship an Erlang runtime system that boots the application directly.

 Umbrella projects' defining characteristic is that they can contain multiple top-level Erlang/OTP applications, usually within a top-level `apps/` or `lib/` directory.
 Each of these applications may contain its own rebar.config file.
 This format is applicable to only for releases with one or more top-level applications.